 In our next post, we’ll talk about how to speed up your organization's reaction time to events that happen in the field.

 * If you’re not familiar with SaaS, it stands for “Software as a Service.”
-SaaS or SaaS-based means that you don’t need to install software on your own computers, and all of your data is protected in the cloud — like money in a bank.
+SaaS or SaaS-based means you don’t need to install software on your own computers, and all of your data is protected in the cloud — like money in a bank.
 Salesforce, Facebook, and similar apps are all SaaS applications.